ssp21/ssp21-spec/ssp21.md

 | 4    |    16   |    11450   |     8187   |     8188  |

 Four byte polynomials can provide significantly better error detection across longer payload lengths.
-The Koopman and Castagnoli polynomials were discovered using exhaustive search techniques and better significantly longer runs of HD = 6 protection than IEEE 802.3.
+The Koopman and Castagnoli polynomials were discovered using exhaustive search techniques and have significantly longer runs of HD = 6 protection than IEEE 802.3.
 We selected the Castagnoli polynomial because of slightly better HD=8 coverage for very short frames.
 The error detection properties of this polynomial have also been independently verified by at least two researchers.